 This page provides information related to current recreation water quality health advisories involving cyanobacteria harmful algal blooms (HABs) and E. coli bacteria.
 The map is updated with the most current information as health advisories are issued and lifted throughout the season.
-For more information about how we respond to cyanobacteria blooms see the questions and answers below and more information in our storymap.

 |County||Waterbody||Date Issued||Dominant Taxa||DEQ Contact|